scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 and [Chris Kipp](https://github.com/sbt/sbt-license-report/pull/52)
 followed up by migrating the projects `sbt-revolver`, `sbt-sdlc`, and `sbt-license-report` to Maven Central.

+We encourage every sbt plugin maintainer to publish their releases to Maven Central if this is not the case already.

 Eugene Yokota, who is also the [community representative](https://github.com/scalacenter/advisoryboard/pull/120) of the